 LGBs are required to meet formally a minimum of three times a year, i.e. once a term.
 Meeting dates are usually set well in advance and usually last up to two hours.
 Governors need to be well prepared for these meetings and attendance is expected, with apologies only for good reasons.

-In addition to full LGB meetings, there are two committees at each school in the Trust which also meet termly:
+In addition to full LGB meetings, there are two committees at Walton High, Heronsgate and Kents Hill which also meet termly:

 - Learning, Teaching and Student Welfare - Personnel, Finance and Facilities